Gout: Introduction FeedbackA general introduction to Gout.Source: Clinical Knowledge Summaries, 01 Aug 2012

 ...Necrotizing fasciitis.
 Gangrene.
 Acute gout.
 Adverse drug reactions.
 Metastatic...topic on Deep vein thrombosis.
 Acute gout — swelling, redness, warmth, and pain...skin around the joint may be inflamed (gout cellulitis).
 For more information see...

 Clinical Knowledge Summaries, 01 September 2012

-...Diuretics are best avoided in people with gout — they can cause hyperuricaemia (increased serum uric acid levels) and gout.
+...diuretics are best avoided in people with gout, as they may cause hyperuricaemia (increased serum uric acid levels) and gout.
 If a thiazide-type diuretic is necessary...with allopurinol.
 See the CKS topic on Gout.
-Thiazide-type diuretics should...
+Adverse effects What are the...

 Searches related to “Gout”

 - Areas of interest